End of the Summer Michigan Adventures

-For a casual and quiet beach day, I head about fifteen miles west of St. Ignace along U.S. 2, where the pine and cedar forests open up to a lovely sand beach along the shore of Lake Michigan.
-There is parking on either side of the highway, and the beach, though narrow, stretches for a few miles, providing an opportunity for some private swimming in sight of other beach goers.
+For a casual and quiet beach day, I head about fifteen miles west of St. Ignace along U.S. 2, where the pine and cedar forests open up to a lovely sandy beach along the shore of Lake Michigan.
+There is parking on either side of the highway, and the beach, though narrow, stretches for a few miles, providing an opportunity for some private swimming.

-Rubbing shoulders with others never bothers me, which means August is a great time to visit Mackinac Island.
+August is a great time to visit Mackinac Island.
 Streets tend to be less crowded than earlier in the summer, with all the same fun waiting.
-Visit the butterfly houses, spy the harbor from a guard post at Fort Mackinac, or simply bike the perimeter of M-185 and count the cairns along the way.
+Visit the butterfly houses, spy the harbor from a guard post at Fort Mackinac, or bike the perimeter of M-185 and count the carriages along the way.

-Grab some goodies at Doud’s Market before heading across the street to Marquette Park, with great harbor views.
-Just east up the main street, the smoked brisket chili at the Ice House, tucked into a comfortable spot behind The Island House Hotel, really satisfies.
+Grab some goodies at Doud’s Market before heading across the street for your picnic at Marquette Park, with the great harbor views.
+Just east, up the main street, the smoked brisket chili at the Ice House, will satisfy your appetite too.
 Wherever you stop for lunch, the atmosphere is sure to be relaxed in August.

-For a more invigorating adventure, Sleeping Bear National Lakeshore, with 65 miles of shoreline between Leland and Frankfort, is a great choice.
-With dunes towering more than 400 feet, and more than 100 miles of trails, this historic spot offers something for every adventurer in your party.
+If you’re looking for a more exhilarating adventure, check out Sleeping Bear National Lakeshore, with 65 miles of shoreline between Leland and Frankfort.
+With dunes towering more than 400 feet, and more than 100 miles of trails, this historical spot offers something for every adventurer in your party.
 You can float the Crystal River near Glen Arbor, or hike the Dune Climb just north of Empire to test your stamina and balance.

-If you do not want to pack your lunch supplies when visiting, consider Art’s Tavern in Glen Arbor for a perch sandwich or some Jalapeno soup (only on Wednesdays).
+If you do not want to pack your lunch, consider Art’s Tavern in Glen Arbor for a perch sandwich or some Jalapeno soup (only on Wednesdays).
 Try one of the Bloody Mary’s as well, almost a meal in itself.

-Whatever the destination or the desire, I find plenty of great spots in Northern Michigan for that last summer road trip, and you can too.
+Whatever the destination or the desire, you will find plenty of great activities and places to visit in Northern Michigan for your last summer road trip.